wavefrontHQ/observability-for-kubernetes/operator/dev-internal/docs/experimental/pixie-sizing.md

         cpu: 2
         memory: 2Gi
 ```
+- The specific Pixie workloads and their function are as follows:
+  - `kelvin`
+    - Query aggregator and exporter
+  - `vizier-pem`
+    - Data collection and short-term retention
+  - `vizier-metadata`
+    - Metadata cache used by Pixie
+  - `vizier-query-broker`
+    - Query scheduler
+  - `pl-nats`
+    - Internal Pixie message bus

 2. Customizing Pixie-specific Settings
 - There are two values exposed by Pixie to customize its internal resource limits: `total_mib` and `http_events_percent`, which are set in the Wavefront CR as follows: